A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Introduction

 Let $\varphi$ be a tempered Langlands parameter for $G$.
-According to the local Langlands correspondence (which is now known in all cases for unitary groups cf [KMSW] and [Mok]), this parameter determines a $L$-packet $\Pi^G(\varphi)$ consisting of a finite number of tempered representations of $G(F)$.
+According to the local Langlands correspondence (which is now known in all cases for unitary groups, cf.\ \cite{KMSW} and \cite{Mok}), this parameter determines an $L$-packet $\Pi^G(\varphi)$ consisting of a finite number of tempered representations of $G(F)$.
 Actually, this parameter also defines $L$-packets $\Pi^{G_\alpha}(\varphi)$ of tempered representations of $G_\alpha(F)$ for all $\alpha\in H^1(F,H)$.
-We can now state the main result of this paper as follows (cf theorem 12.4.1).
+We can now state the main result of this paper as follows (cf.\ Theorem \ref{theorem 12.4.1}).

 \begin{them} There exists exactly one representation $\pi$ in the disjoint union of $L$-packets

 such that $m(\pi)=1$. \end{them}